 Notes

-- You can make these cinnamon rolls all the way up to the second rise, and instead, cover them with plastic wrap and store them in the fridge for up to 8 hours.
-Let sit on the counter for 30 minutes as the oven preheats, and then bake as directed.
+- You can prepare these cinnamon rolls up to the second rise, then cover and refrigerate for up to 8 hours.
+Let them sit at room temperature for 30 minutes before baking.

 Comments